odonnellgroup/odonnellgroup.github.io/join.md

 ---

 ## Postdoc
+**Upcoming job opportunity**: join a 3-year BBSRC-funded project on spatial models of stochastic gene expression in neurons.
+Please contact Cian for more information - formal job advert will up soon.

 *We are always interested in hearing from potential postdocs*.
 Please contact Cian early and we can work on figuring out funding.
 Options include:

 - applying for a research grant from the UK government ([BBSRC](https://bbsrc.ukri.org/funding/), [MRC](https://mrc.ukri.org/funding/), [EPSRC](https://epsrc.ukri.org/funding/)) or charity (e.g. [Wellcome Trust](https://wellcome.ac.uk/funding), [Leverhulme Trust](https://www.leverhulme.ac.uk/schemes-at-a-glance)) with you as a named postdoc.